 Article written by Caitlin Graham, Lancaster University LLB graduate.

 Once you receive your essay question, before trying to identify your own primary and secondary sources, a good starting point is to have a look at your university’s further reading list for whichever topic the question is based upon and then research any of the relevant sources listed.
 Also, you can find sources by checking the further reading list of the relevant chapter in your main textbook.
+You can also ask for help from professional research paper writers

 Produce a plan which outlines what all of your main arguments are, how you will make the points, which sources you plan to use, and what your conclusion will be.
 By having all of your notes and research in your plan in one place, this will prevent any confusion or stress trying to find something later on.